NCL statement: Delayed tax refunds begin arriving for EITC/ACTC recipients – National Consumers League

 The National Consumers League, founded in 1899, is America’s pioneer consumer organization.
 Our mission is to protect and promote social and economic justice for consumers and workers in the United States and abroad.
 For more information, visit www.nclnet.org.

-The following statement is attributable to John Breyault, the Vice President of Public Policy, Telecommunications and Fraud:
+The following statement is attributable to John Breyault, Vice President Public Policy, Telecommunications, and Fraud at the National Consumers League.

 ###